OpenSPP/documentation/docs/glossary.rst

    Intermediation
        An integrated service-provision approach used in both labor and :term:`social services<social services>`.
 Intermediation is a service in its own right—and it also connects people (workers) to other :term:`services<services>`.
-It is the process of informing clients about a range of :term:`benefits<benefits>` and :term:`services<services>` relevant to their needs, and directing them to the corresponding access point, based on agreed protocols with service provider agencies, sometimes with individualized action plans (IAPs), to help them overcome multiple socioeconomic barriers.
-Intermediation connects the demand and supply of social or labor :term:`services<services>`.
-The role of the mediator (social caseworker or public employment officer) is to correctly identify the needs of the participant (demand side—through risk screening and profiling) and then to identify the availability of :term:`services<services>` and service providers (supply side) and then connect them with referrals and counter-referrals (monitoring and follow-up) on the basis of an action plan, protocols, service contracts, and service standards.
+It is the process of informing clients about a range of :term:`benefits<benefits>` and services relevant to their needs, and directing them to the corresponding access point, based on agreed protocols with service provider agencies, sometimes with individualized action plans (IAPs), to help them overcome multiple socioeconomic barriers.
+Intermediation connects the demand and supply of social or labor services.
+The role of the mediator (social caseworker or public employment officer) is to correctly identify the needs of the participant (demand side—through risk screening and profiling) and then to identify the availability of services and service providers (supply side) and then connect them with referrals and counter-referrals (monitoring and follow-up) on the basis of an action plan, protocols, service contracts, and service standards.

        | 🇫🇷 Intermédiation
        | 🇪🇸 Intermediación